On-Page Optimization: The Complete Checklist 2026

 - Correct: onpage-optimization-checklist.jpg

-3. File Size and Format
+3. File size and format

-- Compress images before upload (TinyPNG, Squoosh)
+- Compress images before uploading (TinyPNG, Squoosh)

 - Use modern formats: WebP (30% smaller than JPEG) or AVIF